Analysis of the structural complexity of Crab Nebula observed at radio frequency using a multifractal approach: Analysis and results

 \section{Analysis and results}

-We apply the 2D-MFDFA algorithm to both the radio and IR imaging data of the Crab nebula and study their multifractal properties.
+We apply the 2D-MFDFA algorithm to the radio imaging data of the Crab Nebula and study its multifractal properties.
 Using the intensity or field value at each pixel, we first calculate the fluctuation functions $F_q$ defined by eqs.~\ref{eq:ffunc} and \ref{eq:Fq0}, and from them, we obtain the generalized Hurst exponents $h(q)$.
 Then, from $h(q)$, we obtain the derived quantities - the classical scaling exponents $\tau(q)$, the H$\ddot{o}$lder exponents $\alpha$, the multifractal spectra $f(\alpha)$ and the skewness parameter $\chi$.

 The multifractal analysis using the 2D-MFDFA algorithm was performed using the MATLAB$\_$R2018a platform.
 The 2D-MFDFA algorithm calculates $h(q)$ by the method of linear fitting using the inbuilt regression statistics \texttt{regstats} of MATLAB.
 In particular, it uses the inbuilt routine \texttt{tstat} based on Student's $t$-distribution.
 The code also calculates the error bars for $h$ as the standard errors from \texttt{tstat}.